5 Things Dog Trainers Don’t Do

 Raising littermates is harder than raising one puppy for sure and one puppy is hard enough in my opinion.
 On top of that it’s harder because everything you do with one puppy you has to be done separately with the second one, at least if you’re planning to have two well-adjusted adult dogs.
 Instead of doing these things with the two pups together, you have to do each of these things with each puppy, separately.

 Because doing these things together leads the puppies to become dependent on each other.
 The more the pups depend on each other, the less they depend on and pay attention to you.

-If you are raising two pups, you will need to teach them housetraining separately.
-That is double the fun right out the gates.
+If you are raising two pups, you will need to teach house training separately.
+That is double the work right out the gates.

 - Sleeping quarters: The pups need to learn to sleep apart from one another.
 That is now to crates, two beds, etc.

 - Training classes: you will either have to hire a private trainer or take them to separate training classes.
 Creating independence is a critical task and they can’t establish it if they are together all of the time.
 It is also a huge distraction early on having both puppies present during class.

 - Veterinary visits: When it comes to routine booster shots or wellness check, make two separate appointments.
 Each pup needs to establish confidence and independence especially when at the vet unless you want to bring both dogs to the veterinarian for the rest of their lives.

 We don’t always meet other dogs on leash

 This is one of my favorites which I often practice and suggest with pups learning manners on leash.
 Each dog and dog owner is an influencer.
 Walking up to another dog on leash can elicit arousal or fear from either dog.
 Leashed dog greetings often lead to misunderstanding and frustration since leashed restrict our dogs natural body language.
 This is especially true if the owners tighten up their leashes.